suzaku-io/suzaku/doc/contributor/README.md

 After the component has been constructed, there are only three things that can happen to it:

 1.  a blueprint change
 2.  a state change
 3.  destruction

-A blueprint change means that the component was rendered again by some other component higher in the hieararchy, but with different parameters, for example the label on a `Button` might have changed.
+A blueprint change means that the component was rendered again by some other component higher in the hierarchy, but with different parameters, for example the label on a `Button` might have changed.
 Instead of building a new component, Suzaku informs the mounted component about the change through `willReceiveBlueprint` providing access to the upcoming blueprint so that the component can modify its internal state if necessary.
 This is followed by a call to `shouldUpdate` which is Suzaku's